sanyona/SuBot/README.txt

 SuBot
 All dependencies are located in requirements.txt
-Run: pip install -r requirements.txt to download all dependeciess
+Run: pip install -r requirements.txt to download all dependencies

+Run python subot.py to start bot